scristobal/basic-ecommerce/README.md

 In addition to the strictly necessary requirements the following features were also included:

-- Show the number of items necessary to get a discount
+- In the shop page, show the number of items necessary to get a discount
-- The product page shows available offers
+- In the product page, show available offers and status for current product
 - Products can have multiple offers
 - Cart is handled client side but checkout is done on the server side
 - Deployed automatically using Vercel, high Lighthouse scores: